Make the most of IT

 You can find ClaroRead plus on the desktop of all London Met computers.
 ClaroRead Plus can help with reading and writing tasks.
 If you find reading difficult, tiring, or have a slow reading speed, you may benefit from having text read aloud.
 See the tutorials below for further instructions.

-FreeMind is a visual planning / mapping software tool.
-FreeMind can be found on the program list from the start menu or by typing 'Freemind' into the search bar next to the Windows Start icon.
+Inspiration is a visual planning / mapping software tool, allowing you to create visual diagrams to assist with planning and organising your work.
+This can then be exported into Microsoft Office or Adobe for use when completing assignments.
+Inspiration can be found on the programme list from the start menu or by typing 'Inspiration' into the search bar next to the Windows Start icon.
+It is available on all London Met computers.

 Zotero